 Travelers got the account, bit by bit, from various people, and as is generally the case, each time it was a different story.
 Not unlike Jake Wyatt, Calamity Jane soon became a legend in her own right outside of her small town, due mostly to the fact that she was such an anomaly.
 If you know about Hollow Creek in Arizona, you must know about Calamity Jane and Dr. Isles.
 If you know about Calamity Jane and Dr. Isles, you must know of their independence, their popularity, and the unparalleled bond that keeps them together.

 Confronted by Jane, you may wonder why there hasn't been a man brave enough to tame her, to make her his own.
-After all, in a landscape like this, tough women aren't particularly a terrible thing to have around.
+After all, in a landscape like this, tough women aren't a terrible thing to have around.
 Approached by Dr. Isles, you may wonder why such a beautiful, refined lady has turned away several promising suitors.
 Does she value her education and career above finding a husband, as Jane seems to value her freedom over submission to a man?

-To others it may seem perfectly obvious that Calamity Jane Rizzoli and Dr. Maura Isles had already found love with each other.
+To others it may seem obvious that Calamity Jane Rizzoli and Dr. Maura Isles had already found love with each other.
 Many would assume it is nothing more than an intensely close friendship and would even joke that Jane and Maura often bickered like an old married couple.
 However, now and then, one might speculate they shared the love that dares not speak its name.

 But it doesn't need to.
 The love is there in every word, in every look, in every touch exchanged between them.
 It is unnatural to no one who knows them well that they share a bed, a home, a life.
 That's what you do when you love someone, regardless of what you may call it.
 Perhaps in their own way, they were blazing a trail—creating a path for a world where two strong, independent, professional women could be each other's best friend, not needing men to define their lives.

 The secret, of course, is that in a sense, Jane Rizzoli had been tamed.
-Oh yes she could still raise hell, and yes she was frighteningly effective in her authoritative position as a deputy, but now she had someone to answer to—namely Maura Isles, and Maura Isles alone.
-Jane sent word if she'd be home late, she did her fair share of housework and even cooking.
-She was quicker to accept responsibility for her actions and slower to anger than anyone had ever known her.
+Oh yes she could still raise hell, and yes she was effective in her authoritative position as a deputy, but now she had someone to answer to—namely Maura Isles, and Maura Isles alone.
+Jane sent word if she'd be home late, she did her fair share of housework and cooking.
+She was quicker to accept responsibility for her actions and slower to anger than anyone had ever known her to be.
 Maura likewise got her own crash-course in Western life, becoming more daring and more open under Jane's influence.

 Without question, this was a life Maura Isles never could have dreamed of for herself.
 It had needed to be discovered and experienced.